-JEC Group unveiled the 2020 JEC Composites Innovation Awards at an online ceremony on Wednesday, May 13.
-This virtual prize-throwing was a first in the history of the competition with more than 600 participants.
-Thirteen winners were nominated in 11 categories representing the different composite industries as well as two special categories.
+JEC Group unveiled the winners of the JEC Composites Innovation Awards 2020 at an online ceremony on Wednesday May 13.
+This virtual awards ceremony was a first in the competition's history, with over 600 participants.
+Thirteen winners were chosen in 11 categories representing the various composite-using industries, plus two special categories.

 A highlight for the composites industry

-Launched in 1996, the JEC Composites Innovation Awards have featured 1,900 companies over the past 24 years.
-198 companies and 475 partners were rewarded for their innovation in composites.
-The JEC Composites Innovation Awards are based on the following criteria to reward composite professionals: involvement in the value chain, technicality and commercial potential.
+Launched in 1996, the JEC Composites Innovation Awards have showcased 1,900 companies over the past 24 years.
+198 companies and 475 partners have been rewarded for their innovation in the composites field.
+The JEC Composites Innovation Awards are based on the following criteria for rewarding composites professionals: involvement in the value chain, technicality and commercial potential.

 After a pre-selection of 33 finalists, the jury selected one winner per category.

-"Beyond being a simple awards ceremony, the JEC Composites Innovation Awards are an inspiration to the industry and a vehicle for excellence for all the winners.
-This is an unavoidable and highly anticipated moment in the year for the composites industry that we could not miss," says Franck Glowacz, Innovation Content Leader at JEC Group.
+"More than just an awards ceremony, the JEC Composites Innovation Awards are a source of inspiration for the industry and a vehicle for excellence for all the winners.
+It's an essential and eagerly-awaited event for the composites industry, and one we couldn't afford to miss, says Franck Glowacz, Innovation Content Leader at JEC Group.

 And the winners are...

-Some 13 companies, ranging from the large recognized group to the talented nugget, were rewarded for their innovations.
+Some 13 companies, ranging from large recognized groups to talented nuggets, were rewarded for their innovations.

-For the "Aeronautics" it is the French of the Institute of Welding Group - Arkema who are winners for their "Innovation solutions for welding of TP composites", a new solution developed and patented allowing a very high performance welding for thermoplastic composites.
+- In the "Aeronautics" sector, the French company Institut de Soudure Groupe & Arkema won the award for their "Innovation solutions for welding of TP composites", a new solution developed and patented for high-performance welding of thermoplastic composites.

-For the "Design and Furniture" sector, Finnish company Mecelec Composites was awarded for its "Mass-produced flax fiber roofs", the first application of the BMC of flax fibre for mass production.
+- In the "Design & Furniture" sector, Finnish company Mecelec Composites won the award for its "Mass-produced flax fiber roofs", the first application of BMC flax fiber for mass production.

-In the Sports and Healthcare industry, the Japanese Asics Corporation are awarded for their "Future of Sprints: Spike-Less CFRTP Sprinting Shoe," a revolutionary formatting methodology using preformed, randomly oriented ultra-thin CFRTP bands.
+- In the industry " Sports & Healthcare "The Japanese company Asics Corporation received an award for their "Future of Sprints: Spike-Less CFRTP Sprinting Shoe", a revolutionary shaping methodology using ultra-thin, pre-shaped and randomly oriented CFRTP strips.

-"Thus, the entire international composite community was rewarded at this ceremony, proving that it retains all its innovation dynamics and creative capacity despite the circumstances.
-See you for the upcoming JEC Composites Innovation Awards during JEC Korea 2020 and JEC World 2021,"organizers say.
+"The entire international composites community was rewarded at the ceremony, proving that it retains its innovative momentum and creative capacity despite the circumstances.
+See you at the next JEC Composites Innovation Awards during JEC Korea 2020 and JEC World 2021".say the organizers.

 Visit the site: